-RLST 291: Individual Studies in Coordinated Areas: Ph.D. students may enroll for a flexible number of units in the quarters leading up to their Qualifying Examinations; enrollment in this course, and the number of units, should be cleared with the Faculty Graduate Advisor before registration.
+RLST 291: Individual Studies in Coordinated Areas: Ph.D. students may enroll for a flexible number of units in the quarters leading up to their Qualifying

+Examinations; enrollment in this course, and the number of units, should be cleared with the Faculty Graduate Advisor before registration.

-RLST 292: Concurrent Studies in Religious Studies: Ph.D. students are allowed, upon approval of the graduate advisor, to take some upper division undergraduate offerings in the Department of Religious Studies.
-In order to bring these courses up to the graduate level, the student must also enroll in RLST 292 (worth one extra graduate unit) and arrange with the instructor to accomplish graduate-level work during the course of the quarter.
+RLST 292: Concurrent Studies in Religious Studies: M.A. students are allowed, upon approval of the Faculty Graduate Advisor, to take some upper division undergraduate offerings in the Department of Religious Studies.
+In order to bring these courses up to the graduate level, the student must also enroll in RLST 292 (worth one extra unit) and arrange with the instructor to accomplish graduate-level work during the course of the quarter.
 As with RLST 290, students must submit a study plan for approval by the Faculty Graduate Advisor.
-Forms are available outside Deisy's office.
+Forms are available next to the graduate student message board in the MDU Advising Center.

 RLST 297: Directed Research: Students may choose to pursue an individual research project under the supervision of a faculty member.
-This may involve local fieldwork, expansion of an existing research project (article, essay, translation, and so forth), or laying the groundwork for a new, but discrete research project.
-Students should submit a study plan for approval by the Faculty Graduate Advisor; forms are available outside Deisy's office.
+This may involve local fieldwork, expansion of an existing research project (article, essay, translation, and so forth), or laying the groundwork for a new, discrete research project.
+Students should submit a study plan for approval by the Faculty Graduate Advisor.
+Forms are available next to the graduate student message board in the MDU Advising Center.

-RLST 299: Research For the Dissertation: After being advanced to candidacy, while still in residence at the University, Ph.D. students will automatically be registered for a number of units of RLST 299 that will keep them at full-time status.
+RLST 299: Research For the Dissertation: After being advanced to candidacy and while still in residence at the University, Ph.D. students will automatically be registered for a number of units of RLST 299 that will keep them at full-time status.

-RLST 302, Teaching Practicum, is for Teaching Assistants in the Department of Religious Studies.
+RLST 302, Teaching Practicum: This course is designed for students serving as Teaching Assistants in the Department of Religious Studies.
 This flexible course is typically worth 4 units.
-(For more on TAships, see section 5c below.)
+(For more on TA positions, see section V. Financial Resources C. Teaching Assistantships.)